oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/1-policies/1-policies.md

         <copy>allow group <group-name> to use ai-service-document-family in tenancy</copy>
         ```

-    1. If your want to analyze documents stored in an object storage bucket, add the below policy statement in the *Policy Builder* field to grant object storage access permissions to users.
-This is recommended and required for most use cases.
+    1. Add the below policy statement in the *Policy Builder* field to grant object storage access permissions to users.
+This enables processing of documents stored in an object storage bucket.
         ```
         <copy>allow any-user to use object-family in tenancy</copy>
         ```